kentaka7/eMia-iOS/README.md

 ## Requirements

-- Xcode 9.2
+- Xcode 9.3
 - Swift 4

 ## Introduction

 If you want to try eMia, sign in your Google account, then open Firebase console https://console.firebase.google.com Create a new project.
 Please follow documentations https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app.
-As a result you have to download GoogleService-Info.plist file and replace current one.
+As a result you have to download GoogleService-Info.plist file and replace my current.

 ## Installation